MateuszZalewski0311/wf-RoomPlanner/README.md

 # RoomPlanner
 This is a RoomPlanner app.

-Adding - done\
+* Adding - DONE
-Selecting furniture both by clicking and using list - done\
+* Selecting furniture both by clicking and using list - DONE
-Deleting - done\
+* Deleting - DONE
-Moving - done\
+* Moving - DONE
-Rotating - done\
+* Rotating - DONE
-Save/Load - done\
+* Save/Load - DONE
-Localization - done
+* Localization - DONE